 - A thorough audit using our audit checklist and process of your website, all social media networks such as Twitter, LinkedIn, Instagram, Facebook, Goodreads, and Pinterest, your Amazon author page, and any other marketing collateral you provide

 - A phone call (up to one hour) to discuss specific strategies

 - A detailed 15-to-20-page follow-up report with tips and suggestions to enhance your SEO for social media marketing purposes, specific social media messages tailored to your audience, and additional social media marketing tips specific to your needs

-- Purchase our Pro or Dream social media package or any Launch package within 30 days and receive a credit of the full $297 toward that package—get the audit free!
+- Purchase our Pro or Dream social media package or any Launch package within 30 days and receive a credit of $300 toward that package—get the audit for 75% off!

 - Detailed review of each of your social media networks: Twitter, Facebook, LinkedIn, Instagram, Pinterest; your Amazon author page, website, and any other social networks you use.
 Our review includes, but is not limited to:

 - Detailed review of your website and blog.